KingRaver/zoinks/API_DOCUMENTATION.md

 ## Twitter API Integration

 ### API Overview
-The bot does not use the Twitter API directly, but instead uses Selenium WebDriver for browser automation to interact with Twitter's web interface.
+The agent does not use the Twitter API directly, but instead uses Selenium WebDriver for browser automation to interact with Twitter's web interface.
 This approach avoids the need for Twitter Developer API credentials but comes with its own challenges in terms of reliability and maintenance.

 ### Browser Automation
 The bot uses Selenium to: